Berwick Church west end

 Current projects

-The organ is in need of £3,000 for urgent repairs, and within the next few years the leathers and trunking will have to be replaced, costing over £50,000, There is a restricted fund for donors wishing to give specifically to this work.
+The organ may need funding for repairs in the near future, and within the next few years the leathers and trunking will have to be replaced, costing over £50,000, There is a restricted fund for donors wishing to give specifically to this work.

 The PCC is currently assessing the work that will be needed to make the church carbon neutral by 2030, in keeping with the aims of the Church of England.
 It is anticipated that substantial funds will be required to achieve this objective.